HaochenZ11/VLA-3D/visualizer/README.md

 ## Features

-- Visualize bounding boxes of anchor objects in each scene and objects that have relationships with the anchor object as different colored bounding boxes.
+- Visualize bounding boxes of objects that are targets of referential statements (green), along with the anchor objects used in that statement (blue), and distractor objects from the same class (red).
 - When you open a scene, the entire scene is initially visualized.
 - Click on a region in the left region selector (labeled **Region**) to pick a region.
 Initially, all the object bounding boxes are visualized.
 - You may visualize relationships in one of two ways: